 That covers:

-You'll need to have your TV and a compatible mount bracket ready before the appointment.
 Not sure which bracket to buy?
-Check our recommendations page or ask the technician when you book.
+Check our recommendations page or ask when you book.

-If you want cables hidden but can't (or don't want to) cut into walls, a cable raceway or cord cover is the next step up.
+If you want cables hidden but can't (or don't want to) cut into walls, a cable raceway is the next step up.
 These are paintable plastic channels that mount flat against the wall and conceal the cables — no drywall work required.

 Our cable covering service starts at $199.
 That includes the raceway material and the labor to install it.
 It's a popular choice for renters in NYC who want a clean look without risking their security deposit.

-The final look isn't quite as clean as in-wall wiring, but from 10 feet away on the couch, most people can't tell the difference.
+The final look isn't quite as clean as in-wall wiring.
+But from the couch, most people can't tell the difference.

 Want the cleanest possible look?
 We offer full in-wall wiring that hides everything inside the wall — no visible cables at all.
 Book your installation and tell us what you need.